 Caring for Other Types of Hardware

-If your hardware has become dirty or grimy, we always recommend using a mixture of warm water and mild soap.
+If your hardware has become dirty or grimy, we always recommend using a soft microfiber rag and dish soap heavy diluted in warm water.
+Make sure to thoroughly dry your hardware after cleaning.
 Never use harsh chemicals to clean hardware as they are likely to damage the finish.
 Many manufacturers will void their finish warranty if they can tell your hardware has been in contact with chemicals.